 - 3.4 Record a Zoom Call and Send it Directly to Vidyard

 - 3.5 Record and Share Videos Right through Slack

 - 3.6 Time Out Your Video Script with One Click

 - 3.7 Add Video Chapters

 - 3.10 Watch Sales Feed Content inside Vidyard

 1. Set Up Keyboard Shortcuts for the Chrome Extension

 Nothing makes you feel like a pro quite like knowing keyboard shortcuts.
 With the Vidyard Chrome extension, you get to choose your own.

-Keyboard shortcuts are available for four key controls: Activate the extension, cancel recording, pause/resume recording, and restart recording.
+Keyboard shortcuts are available for four key controls: Activate the extension, pause/resume recording, restart recording, and stop recording.